weakish/docs-en/views/rtm-guide.md

 ### Installing Plugins

-If you want to send rich-content messages with our SDK, such as pictures, voices, videos, files and locations, other than just plain-text messages, you need to install the following plugins to enable the feature.
+If you want to send rich-content messages in addition to plain-text messages with our SDK, such as pictures, voices, videos, files and locations, you need to install the following plugins to enable the feature.

 - `leancloud-storage`
 - `leancloud-realtime-plugin-typed-messages`